onap/vnfsdk-model/docs/files/VNFSDK-LFN-CVC.rst

    * - R-77707
      - The VNF provider MUST include a Manifest File that contains a list of all the components in the VNF package.

+   * - R-77786
+     - The VNF Package MUST include all relevant cookbooks to be loaded on the ONAP Chef Server.